 If the Government maintain their position, I ask again: will they consider initiating an inquiry or judicial process to help ensure the Ukrainian holodomor is given its rightful status as a genocide?
 I understand that the 1994 killings in Rwanda and the 1995 massacre in Srebrenica were both recognised as genocides as a result of legal proceedings.
 It is only right that the UK accepts the definition of the Ukrainian holodomor as a genocide.
 It would be a mark of our respect and our friendship with the Ukrainian people today.
 We must expose violations of human rights, preserve historical records and help to restore the dignity of victims through the acknowledgment of their suffering.

 I thank my right hon.
 Friend the Member for Maldon (Mr Whittingdale) for calling this debate.
-To give a bit of background, I lived in the former Soviet Union and then Ukraine from 1990-94.
+To give a bit of background, I lived in the former Soviet Union and then Ukraine from 1990 to 1994.
 I have been conducting academic research into Russian warfare on and off since, and in the last couple of years I have made four or five trips to Kiev and to the east of the country to interview academics, soldiers and other people involved in the current conflict.